internationalhawaiioccupiersprogram/scrapMeteor/index.md

 ## Milestone 1: Mockup development

-This milestone started on December 6, 2016 and ended on January 31, 2017.
+This milestone started on April 2nd, 2018 and ended on April 12th, 2018.

-The goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system.
-To simplify things, the mockup was developed as a Meteor app.
-This meant that each page was a template and that FlowRouter was used to implement routing to the pages.
+The goal of Milestone 1 was to create the functional requirements for our application which includes: having our system deployed to Galaxy, have a landing page (with a login) and mockups of at least four other pages.
+Additionally there are software engineering requirements that includes using GitHub issues and a GitHub project called "M1" and practicing Issue Driven Project Management strategies.
+Lastly, there are home page requirements for our project's github home page.
+This includes (but not limited to): a link to the Github organization of this project, up-to-date screenshots, link to the running deployment of our system on Galaxy, link to the M1 project page and a link to the M2 project page.

 Mockups for the following four pages were implemented during M1: